Bangsamoro Islamic Freedom Fighters

-The Bangsamoro Islamic Freedom Fighters (BIFF), also known as the Bangsamoro Islamic Freedom Movement, is an Islamist militant organization based in Mindanao, the Philippines.
-It is a smaller player in the overall Moro insurgency in the Philippines and is mostly active in Maguindanao and other places in central Mindanao.
-It is a breakaway group from the Moro Islamic Liberation Front founded by Ameril Umbra Kato.
-Following Kato's death, the group split into three factions, one of which has aligned with the Islamic State of Iraq and the Levant (ISIL), while the other two are less radical.
+The Bangsamoro Islamic Freedom Fighters (BIFF), also known as the Bangsamoro Islamic Freedom Movement, is an Islamist jihadist militant organization based in Mindanao, in the southern Philippines.
+It is a smaller player in the overall Moro insurgency and is mostly active in the Maguindanao provinces and other places in central Mindanao.
+It is a breakaway group from the Moro Islamic Liberation Front (MILF) founded by Ameril Umbra Kato.
+Following Kato's death, the group split into three factions, one of which has aligned with the Islamic State, while the other two are less radical.

 History

 Foundation and operations under Ameril Umbra Kato

 Kato broke with the Moro Islamic Liberation Front (MILF) in 2008 because he disagreed with the MILF's acceptance of autonomy rather than full independence.
 In 2008, after the Philippine Supreme Court nullified the Memorandum of Agreement on Ancestral Domain signed by the Philippine government and the MILF, Kato led a contingent of MILF fighters in an attack against civilians.
 In December 2010, Kato formed the BIFF.
 He claimed to have 5,000 fighters but the government said that he had only 300.
 It was not until August 2011 that the MILF recognized the break and declared the BIFF a "lost command".

 The BIFF rejected the 2012 Framework Agreement on the Bangsamoro, a preliminary peace agreement signed between the Government of the Philippines and the MILF, and vowed to continue their fight.
 In January 2014, after the final annexes of the Framework Agreement were signed, the Armed Forces of the Philippines launched Operation Darkhorse against the BIFF.
-The army captured the BIFF's main camp in Barangay Ganta, Shariff Saydona Mustapha, Maguindanao which reportedly had 500 fighters.
+The army captured the BIFF's main camp in Barangay Ganta, Shariff Saydona Mustapha, Maguindanao del Sur which reportedly had 500 fighters.

 On February 4, 2014, the Moro National Liberation Front (MNLF) commander Habib Mujahab Hashim confirmed reports that the BIFF had forged an alliance with his group.

 Along with the MILF, on January 25, 2015, the BIFF was involved in the 2015 Mamasapano clash, leading to the deaths of 44 members of the SAF, 18 from the MILF and five from the BIFF.
 Following the event, the group engaged in some clashes against the AFP, prompting AFP Chief of Staff Gregorio Pio Catapang to announce in late February 2015 an all-out offensive against the BIFF.
 The offensive resulted in more than 100 casualties in the BIFF.
 It also suffered a split when a commander Tambako formed the Justice for Islamic Movement to protect the foreign militants hiding in BIFF controlled areas.
-He was captured in General Santos City trying to escape the law.
+He was captured in General Santos trying to escape the law.

 In 2019, Malaysia listed the group as terrorist.